abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 ### Double
 - *double*: Same as type float, only with roughly twice the precision.

-    - Used whenever the range provided by a float variable is not suficient.
+    - Used whenever the range provided by a float variable is not sufficient.

     - Can store twice as many significant digits.